 How to serve vegan pancakes

 Serve them any way you like :) For a loaded Sunday brunch spread, serve alongside my Tofu Scramble and a big platter of fruit.
+Or with my Tempeh Bacon, sliced avocado, and roasted potatoes.
 Of course, there are plenty of toppings to choose from to take them up a notch:

 - They’re already buttery and full of flavor, which means you should only need a light drizzle of maple syrup.
 Or, top them with an extra pat of vegan butter.
 This is what Max does and he swears by it.